cesarandreu/generator-jsproject/README.md

 # generator-jsproject [![Build Status](https://secure.travis-ci.org/cesarandreu/generator-jsproject.png?branch=master)](https://travis-ci.org/cesarandreu/generator-jsproject)

-> Yeoman generator for javascript projects, because having to copy over the same files every time is a pain.
+> Yeoman generator for javascript projects, because having to copy over files every time is a pain.

 ## What does it do?